mitloehn/pyskycoach/README.md

 Use the DSO menu to change the set of deep sky objects:

-- messier:  complete Messier list (default)
+- messier:  Messier catalog (default)
 - rascngc:  RASC's Finest N.G.C.
-- urban:    AAAA urban club list
+- urban:    AAAA Urban club list
-- southbin: AL southern binocular list
+- southbin: Astronomical League's Southern binocular list
-- easymes:  AL easy binocular Messier objects

 The file format is name, right ascension, and declination, separated by comas.
 You can put your own files in the same directory with the